PetarPeychev/blog.petarpeychev.com/Drafts/cellular-automata/Cellular Automata and their Applications.md

 <br>

-<p style="text-align: center;">“Maria could almost see it: a vast lattice of computers, a seed of order in a sea of random noise, extending itself from moment to moment by sheer force of internal logic, “accreting” the necessary building blocks from the chaos of non-space-time by the very act of defining space and time.”
+*<p style="text-align: center;">“Maria could almost see it: a vast lattice of computers, a seed of order in a sea of random noise, extending itself from moment to moment by sheer force of internal logic, “accreting” the necessary building blocks from the chaos of non-space-time by the very act of defining space and time.”
-(Egan, 1994)</p>
+(Egan, 1994)</p>*

-## Abstract

-This report introduces the concept of cellular automata, illustrates cellular automaton variants and overviews applications for cellular automata systems in road traffic modeling and procedural content generation.

 ## 1. Introduction